gouravls/Python-100-Days/README.md

 intersection(set_B) → Returns only the common elements found in both sets. difference(set_B) → Returns elements that exist only in the first set, removing common values. symmetric_difference(set_B) → Removes common elements and returns only the unique elements from both sets.

+Why Use NumPy Instead of Lists, Tuples, Sets, or Dicts?

+1:-Performance: NumPy arrays are significantly faster than Python lists due to their fixed datatype
+                and optimized C backend(NumPy's core operations are implemented in C,).

+2:-Memory Efficiency: NumPy uses contiguous memory allocation, which makes it more space-efficient than lists.
+3:-Vectorized Operations: Unlike lists, NumPy allows operations to be applied directly to the entire array,
+        avoiding Python loops.

+4:-Advanced Mathematical Functions: NumPy supports linear algebra, statistics, and more, which are not available in built-in       data structures.